University of Florida Bee College

 We welcome local bee associations to purchase ONE 2-day ticket at a discounted price of $150, then raffle it off at your discretion.
-For example, if you purchase the dicount ticket, and raffle it off for $10 a ticket, you could fundraise for your club in just 15 people!
+For example, if you purchase the dicount ticket and raffle it off for $10 a ticket, you could fundraise for your club with just 15 people!
 Please email firstname.lastname@example.org for more details.
 What a great way to encourage enrollment in your club, with a chance to win a ticket to Florida's largest educational beekeeping event!
 Start your raffle early!!!

 Advanced Topics: These topics will satisfy repeat Bee College attendees and those with more beekeeping experience.
 We have courses that cover bee breeding, crop pollination, advanced bee pathogens, varroa control, pesticide/pollinator interactions, and more.

 Hands-on: We host a number of courses in a workshop-like setting where you gain experience building equipment, extracting honey, making splits, and marking queens.
 We have 10 colonies on site for open hive demonstrations all day long.
 Suits, smokers, and tools, are available to use.

 Hobbyists and Craft Lovers: We have fun DIY classes like wax rendering, candle making, honey exhibitions, and lip balm and salve making.

 Something for Everyone: We try to create the classes so that they are directed toward either beginners or advanced beekeepers but can accommodate anyone interested in the subject.
 We also have timely keynote addresses given by some of the world's leaders in honey bee research, advocacy and literature.